Corgibyte/trains/README.md

 By Aaron Minnick, Jacob Wilson, Christina Welch, and Hannah Young

-This app is designed to model a train transportation system.
+This web API is designed to model a train transportation system with management and routefinding endpoints.
 There are stations that are connected via tracks and the ability to find routes along those stations and tracks.

 ### Technologies Used